Skip to main contentterm: “API”,

 term: “Self-service”,

-definition: “A GitOps framework within Scale that provides developer autonomy.
-It helps you scale Kafka usage in your organization by facilitating collaboration between the central platform and application teams.
+definition: “An operational model allowing application teams to operate autonomously under central platform rules.
+Self-service is a GitOps framework within Scale that provides developer autonomy, facilitating collaboration between the central platform and application teams.
 Find out more.”,

 slug: “self-service”